saneef/sublp/README.md

 It's a smarter `subl` CLI tool for Sublime Text.

-The `sublp` opens the matching project file for a provided path, or the current directory.
+The `sublp` opens the matching project file (`.sublime-project`) for a provided path, or the current directory.
 If the project file doesn't exist, it opens the path in Sublime Text as would `subl` normally do.

 The `sublp` internally uses `subl`.

-## Installation
+## Installation & Usage

 [Terser](https://terser.org) must be installed for this tool to work.
 The Sublime Text's JSON files with comments are sanitised using Terser before parsing.

+Set environment variable `SUBLP_PATH` with paths to search for `.sublime-project` files.

 ## Development